KauzClay/docs-tap/supply-chain/about.hbs.md

 # Overview of Tanzu Supply Chain

 Tanzu Supply Chain is a tool that provides a golden path to production for your teams.
-Tanzu Supply Chain replaces the existing supply chain solution [Supply Chain Choreographer](../scc/about.hbs.md), which is based on [Cartographer](https://cartographer.sh).
+Tanzu Supply Chain replaces the supply-chain solution [Supply Chain Choreographer](../scc/about.hbs.md), which is based on [Cartographer](https://cartographer.sh).

 {{> 'partials/supply-chain/beta-banner' }}